Frequently Asked Questions

 Q. How do I choose a program?

-A. Attend a semester or summer Study Abroad 101 info session to learn more about our programs and application process.
-You can also read the brochure pages for all the semester or summer programs offered by LMU Study Abroad.
-The program brochure pages have important information about the application requirements, classes, housing, extracurricular activities, visa requirements, and tuition and fees.
+A. Attend a Study Abroad 101 info session to learn more about our programs and application process.
+You can also read the Discover Programs page for all the semester or summer programs offered by LMU Study Abroad.
+The program pages have important information about the application requirements, classes, housing, extracurricular activities, visa requirements, and tuition and fees.

 We also host a Study Abroad Fair in the Fall semester.
-Students can learn more about program offerings, speak to Faculty, Study Abroad Alumni and representatives for semester and summer programs.
+Students can learn more about program offerings, speak to provider representatives, faculty, Study Abroad Alumni and Study Abroad advisors.

 • Q: When is the application deadline?

-Q: What happens once I click the apply now button?
+Q: What happens once I click the "Apply" button?

-A: First, the "Apply Now" button is located in each program brochure page.
-When you click 'Apply Now,' you will be able to view and begin the application process.
+A: First, the "Apply" button is located each program page.
+When you click "Apply," use the Login with LMU Authentication to begin the application process.
 Only submitted applications will be reviewed.

 Q: How do I know my application has been submitted?

-A: If all requirements have been met and all boxes have been checked then you should be able to click the final submission button!
-A complete application will have all questionnaires, materials, and recommendation forms submitted.
-If you have any questions regarding your application status, please email LMU Study Abroad at studyabroad@lmu.edu.
+A: If all requirements have been met and all application materials have been approved, then you should be able to click the final submission button!

 Q: What is a Transfer Course Review (TCR) form?